joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 - Drops traffic from untrusted ports and blocks unauthorized DHCP responses.
 - Prevents IP address conflicts, protecting against DHCP exhaustion attacks.

+### Infrastructure Considerations

+Infrastructure considerations play a pivotal role in the efficiency and security of a network environment.

+- **Correct placement of devices**
+  - Location influences security and performance.
+  - Proper placement ensure optimal data flow and minimized latency
+  - If placed in the wrong places, it can lead to:
+    - Network bottlenecks
+    - Vulnerability points
+    - Areas without connectivity

+- **Understanding attack surface**
+  - **Attack Surface** - all points that an unauthorized user can try to enter.
+  - The more complex a network becomes, the wider the attack surface becomes.
+  - Implement proper controls to mitigate the risk.

+- **Determine connectivity methods**
+  - Wired networks provide stabiilty and speed, but restrictive in terms of mobility.
+  - Wirelss connections offer greater levels of flexibility and scalability.
+  - Hybrid methods can be used to combine both.
+  - When deciding for connectivity methods to user, consider:
+    - scalability
+    - Speed requirements
+    - Security considerations
+    - Budgetary constraints

+- **Security Zones and Screened subnets**
+  - **Security zones** - Isolating or segmenting networks
+  - **Screened subnet** - previously referred to as **Demilitarized Zone (DMS)**

+### Understand device attributes

+  - **Active**
+    - Monitor and act on suspicious network traffic by influencing data flows
+    - Makes real-time decisions based on the network's current state
+    - Example: IPS

+  - **Passive**
+    - Simply observe and report on network traffic without actively intervening
+    - Example: IDS

+  - **Inline**
+    - Positioned directly in the path of the network traffic
+    - Can influence or block traffic as it passes through the device
+    - Filters malicious traffic and optimize data flow
+    - Example: Firewall, routers, IPS

+  - **Tap-based**
+    - Discreet; placed outside of the direct network path
+    - Configured to only listen to network activity
+    - Captures data for analysis without impacting the actual traffic

+### Failure Modes

+Failover mode determines how devices will act in case something goes wrong.

+- **Fail-open**
+  - Allows all traffic to pass through in the event of failure
+  - Will not inspect or filter, ensuring no disruption to the network service
+- **Fail-closed**
+  - Blocks all traffic in the event of failure.
+  - Ensure security of the network is intact, but will impact network connectivity.

 ## Selecting Infrastructure Controls